 Buried beneath thousands of feet of limestone in the Yucatán Peninsula are the remains of an impact so great that it wiped out over half of the Earth’s species.
-The Chicxulub Crater, named after the village which lies near its center, spans over 110 miles wide, with about half of it resting below the Caribbean Sea.
+The Chicxulub Crater, named after the village which lies near its center, spans over 110 miles wide, with about half of it resting below the Gulf of Mexico.

-Some 65 million years ago, an asteroid or comet the size of a small city came hurdling towards Earth.
+Some 65 million years ago, an asteroid or comet the size of a small city came hurtling toward Earth.
 With a force of 100 million megatons of TNT (two million times stronger than the most powerful man-made bomb), it crashed into our planet and created devastating consequences for both the dinosaurs and all other life.